-The hands-on massage courses at MPC—MASS 82, MASS 83, MASS 84, MASS 85, MASS 180A, and MASS 180B—are listed under "Physical Fitness - Massage" in the online Class Schedule and in the printed and PDF versions of the Class Schedule, and under "Massage Therapy" in the MPC Catalog of Courses, program information is listed under "Massage Therapy."
+The hands-on massage courses at MPC—MASS 82, MASS 83, MASS 84, MASS 85, MASS 180A, and MASS 180B—are listed under "Physical Fitness - Massage" in the online Class Schedule.
+In the printed and PDF versions of the 2020 Class Schedule the courses are listed under "Massage."
+In the MPC Catalog of Courses, program information is listed under "Massage Therapy."

 Welcome to the Massage Therapy Program, which began spring semester of 1994.
 The Program was approved by California Massage Therapy Council (CAMTC) on June 22, 2016, and the current approval expires June 30, 2022.
 Our CAMTC School Approval Code is SCH0103.

 The Massage Therapy Program includes the following options: